 WHAT DOES THE COURSE INVOLVE?

-At Malton School we follow the new Eduqas A level in Computer Science.
-This encourages learners to develop:
+At Malton School we follow the OCR A Level in Computer Science.
+This encourages learners to

 – The capacity for thinking creatively, innovatively, analytically, logically and critically.

 – The capacity to see relationships between different aspects of computer science.

 – The ability to articulate the individual (moral), social (ethical), legal and cultural opportunities and

 risks of digital technology.

 At Malton School all programming will be taught in Python.